top of page

 A stylish new house constructed from locally quarried Cotswold stone needed a garden to match.
-We devised a dynamic layout which created various rooms to divide the space up and introduced areas to discover.
-Focal points around the garden encourage exploration beyond the terrace area.
+We devised a dynamic layout, creating rooms to divide the space and introducing areas to be discovered.
+Focal points around the garden encouraged exploration beyond the terrace area.

-Road noise and prevailing wind were issues which needed addressing, so we designed a simple water feature whose soothing splash effectively masks the traffic noise.
-A shelter-belt of trees and hedging filter the wind and ornamental grasses were planted to provide movement in the breeze.
+Road noise and prevailing wind were issues which needed addressing, so we designed a simple water feature, the soothing splash effectively masking traffic noise.
+A shelter-belt of trees and hedging filter the wind and ornamental grasses take advantage of the breeze by providing movement.

-A large vegetable garden with raised oak beds and a National Trust shed is shielded from the rest of the garden by a sweep of beech hedge.
+A large and productive vegetable garden was created with raised oak beds and a National Trust shed, this is shielded from the rest of the garden by a sweep of beech hedging.

 All photos by Laura Burt